Fanteria/todotxt-tui/doc/usage.md

 - `Ctrl+k`: Delete from the cursor to the end of the line.
 - `Ctrl+u`: Delete from the cursor to the beginning of the line.

+It is also possible to use `tab` key to autocomplete existing projects, contexts or hashtags.